weilunchen210/Console-Cashier-System/README.md

 # Console Cashier System

-A Simple Haskell Cashier System where it calculates the total price based on what the customer has placed in the cart.
+A Simple Console Cashier System created in Haskell.

 ## How to Run